tofumatt/face-value/README.md

 Currency conversion using actual denominations.

+## Running Face Value ##

+Make sure you have `node.js` (0.8) installed on your system.
+On a Mac with Homebrew installed, just do `brew install node`.

+Go to your cloned directory and do:

+    npm install
+    volo serve

+Then go to `http://localhost:8008` in your browser of choice.
+You'll want to be connected to the 'net so you can fetch currency data from Yahoo.

 ## Build Status ##

 Continuous integration tests for Face Value are run on the awesome